-The following components of this product have been listed as carcinogens by the International Agency for Research on Cancer (IARC), the National Toxicology Program (NTP), or the Occupational Safety and Health Administration (OSHA): crystalline silica-quartz, some petroleum asphalts and light catalytic cracked petroleum distillates/aromatic extract oils.
+Crystalline silica-quartz, a component of this product, has been listed as a carcinogen by the International Agency for Research on Cancer (IARC), the National Toxicology Program (NTP), or the Occupational Safety and Health Administration (OSHA).
 See Section 11 for additional information.